 Maker: Mabie, Todd & Co.

-Looking closely at the actual object, I can sort of understand a reticence.
 Sitting on a desk, just over arm’s length away, it’s not a bad interpretation of a vintage pen, although the chequered and brightly coloured body is a bit of a give-away, as one generally found either chasing or colour but seldom both.
 The shape is pretty good, and I frankly admire the little roller on the clip (something Eversharp was noted for more than the original incarnation of Mabie, Todd & Co.).
 Loads of chrome trim is not astray either, as Waterman’s lower-end models inclined this way.

 Once you pick it up, though, the problems start to become manifest.
 Like so many modern pens, it tries to counterfeit quality through weight; don’t understand why so many modern pen fanciers insist on their pen weighing more than a small child.
 When I say “counterfeit”, I am speaking broadly, as even some higher-end and authentically high-quality pens do this (I’m looking at the Sheaffer Legacy and the Pilot Vanishing Point as instant examples), but one has to understand that gravitas and gravity are not literally the same thing.
 I will grant that the balance is not too wonky, with the cap posted on the very positive mounting of a false blind cap or unposted, which somewhat excuses the weight.
 Up close, the pen looks funnier than at a distance, because it’s obvious that the colour is a finish over metal, another practice essentially unknown in vintage pens, and the MT cypher on the clip proves to be either a silk-screening or a transfer of some sort, which is hardly going to stand the test of time.